RTX4O9O/DiscordBotOnlineTool/README.md

 # Discord Bot Online Tool
-## A Super Simple Discord Bot Host Tool
+## A Super Simple Discord Bot Hosting Tool

 ### What is this
 Discord Bot Online Tool is a Java-based application that allows users to run and manage Discord bots easily.